Get In Touch

 Business Associate Agreements (BAAs)

-As a developer, you need to ensure that you have a signed BAA in place with each covered entity you work with.
+As a developer, you need to ensure that you have a signed business associate agreement in place with each covered entity you work with.
 The BAA outlines your responsibilities in handling PHI, including security measures, breach notification procedures, and compliance with HIPAA regulations.
 Review the BAA carefully, seek legal advice if needed, and make sure you fully understand your obligations.

 Whether you’re a startup, a Fortune 100 company or a government organisation, our team can deliver a solution that works for you.